 The best antidote for fear and anxiety before making any final decisions about getting the procedure done, or to put your worries to rest after having gone through a tubal ligation, is information.
 Here are the 5 truths every woman should know about pregnancy after tubal ligation:

-Pregnancy after tubal ligation is…
+You can get pregnant after tubal ligation

-What does it mean to have a pregnancy after a tubal ligation?
 First, you must understand what a tubal ligation is.
 This surgical procedure is performed to cut, tie, clamp or band the fallopian tubes shut.
 As a result, it is impossible for the eggs in your ovaries to reach your uterus, where fertilization typically occurs.

-It could be ectopic
+Pregnancy could be ectopic

 One risk factor for ectopic pregnancy is having had your tubes tied.
-In this type of pregnancy, a fertilized egg begins to grow in one of the fallopian tubes instead of in the uterus.
+In this type of pregnancy, a fertilized egg begins to grow in one of the fallopian tubes instead of the uterus.
 This dangerous situation can result in a ruptured tube and significant internal bleeding.
 Pregnancy after tubal ligation is more likely to be ectopic than pregnancies in women who haven’t had the procedure done.

 Symptoms of Pregnancy After Tubal Ligation